 Recent chamber music appearances include concerts with the Miró, Dover and Escher Quartets, violinists Chee-Yun Kim and Hye-Jin Kim, pianists Alex McDonald and Amy Yang and bandoneonist JP Jofre.

 Joseph completed his undergraduate studies at the New England Conservatory of Music in Boston, where his primary teachers were Paul Katz for cello and Pozzi Escot for composition.
-In order to immerse himself in the European Music Tradition, he subsequently studied for six years in Germany and Switzerland.
+In order to immerse himself in the European Music Tradition, he subsequently studied for seven years in Germany and Switzerland.
 In 2008, Joseph received an Artist Diploma from the Hochschule für Musik und Darstellende Kunst Mannheim, Germany; where he studied with Michael Flaksman.
 He completed his Master of Musical Arts from the Musik-Akademie der Stadt Basel, Switzerland, where he studied with Thomas Demenga.
 Other important influences came from Anner Bylsma, Rainer Faupel, Bernard Greenhouse, Mstislav Rostropovich and Hong Wang, and in chamber-music from Rainer Schmidt of the Hagen Quartet.

-Aside from his musical activities Joseph is a composer, painter, chess player, and avid fisherman.
+Aside from his musical activities Joseph is a composer, painter, chess player, gardener, and avid fisherman.
 He can often be found in the great outdoors with his Australian Shepherd dogs, Yelka and Ronin.

 Music@Mill Festival/ violinist Chee-Yun Kim.